-Sue is leaving the Field Museum’s main hall this week
+Sue is leaving the Field Museum’s main hall today

 Museum officials say Sue, which has been at the museum since 2000, will be moved on Monday as part of an overhaul to the main hall.
 The specimen will be updated and moved upstairs to a private suite opening in 2019.

+A 122-foot-long titanosaur, a Patagotitan mayorum from Argentina, is expected to arrive in June to replace Sue.

+"It's like comparing a lion to an elephant," Simpson explained, "Carnivores tend to be smaller than the plant eaters."

-A 122-foot-long titanosaur, a Patagotitan mayorum from Argentina, is expected to arrive in June.
-It’ll take up a third of the main hall with its head peeking over a 28-foot, second-floor balcony.
+The new dinosaur will take up a third of the main hall with its head peeking over a 28-foot, second-floor balcony.

 While many fans are posting bittersweet memories of seeing the T.rex for the first time on social media, the dinosaur's Twitter persona is keeping things positive.